infosec-sharing-archive/MISP-TAXII-Vagrant--broken-/README.md

     vagrant up

 Based on your connection speed the initial run of the box can take some time.
+On Windows hosts you might get different erorros about missing puppet or modules.
+Restarting the vagrant box should fix this.
-If you can disconnected you can restart the box and the process will resume.
+If you get disconnected you can restart the box and the process will resume.

 Usage
 =====